UPSC Prelims Exam Centres will host lakhs of aspirants who will appear for the Civil Services Prelims Examination on 28th May 2023.

 - Almora, Uttarakhand

 ** The below-mentioned UPSC Exam Centres are for the 2023 exam as released in the UPSC notification 2023.

-The following table provides the list of 72 cities which will host UPSC exam centres for Prelims 2020:
+The following table provides the list of 77 UPSC Prelims Exam Centres which did host Prelims 2021:

 |ANDAMAN & NICOBAR ISLANDS||PORT BLAIR|